-Effective from 1 January 2021, gains from the disposal of chargeable assets are taxed between 5% and 30% depending on the holding period of real properties as follows:
+Currently, gains from the disposal of chargeable assets are taxed at a maximum 30% tax rate depending on the holding period of real properties as follows:

-Disposal.
 RPGT Rates

 Part I Part II Part III

-Other than Part II and Part III.
-(Example: Individual) Company Incorporated in Malaysia or trustee of a trust or society registered under the Societies Act 1966 Not a Citizen and Not a Permanent Resident or an executor of the estate of a deceased person who is not a citizen and not a permanent resident or a company not incorporated in Malaysia
+Disposal Other than Part II and Part III (Example: Individual) Company incorporated in Malaysia or trustee of a trust or body of persons registered under any written law in Malaysia Not a citizen and not a permanent resident or an executor of the estate of a deceased person who is not a citizen and not a permanent resident or a company not incorporated in Malaysia

 Within 3 Years 30% 30% 30%

-In The 4th Year 20% 20% 30%
+In the 4 th Year 20% 20% 30%

-In The 5th Year 15% 15% 30%
+In the 5 th Year 15% 15% 30%

-In The 6th & Subsequent Years 5% 10% 10%
+In the 6 th & Subsequent Years Nil 10% 10%

-Generally, RPGT is charged on chargeable gains after deducting permitted expenses.
+Generally, RPGT is charged on chargeable gains after deducting allowable expenses.
 Aside from that, there are some tax privileges granted as follows:

-- ✤ A once-in-a-lifetime tax exemption of one private residence disposed by an individual who is a citizen or a permanent resident. - An exemption of RM10,000 or 10% of the chargeable gain (whichever is greater) on the disposal of chargeable assets by an individual. - No gain and/or loss for the disposal of a chargeable asset by way of a gift between husband and wife, parent and child, or grandparent and grandchild, provided that the donor is a citizen.
+A once-in-a-lifetime tax exemption of one private residence disposed by an individual who is a citizen or a permanent resident.

+- An exemption of RM10,000 or 10% of the chargeable gain (whichever is greater) on the disposal of chargeable assets by an individual. - No gain and/or loss for the disposal of a chargeable asset by way of a gift between husband and wife, parent and child, or grandparent and grandchild, provided that the donor is a citizen.